 ) to find their paths.

-If either method shows a valid (non-expired) certificate, simply reload your web server to apply the updated certificate:
+If either method shows a non-expired certificate, simply reload your web server to load the updated certificate (of course the exact command will differ according to your configuration):

 sudo systemctl reload apache2